How one town in the path of totality is prepping for an eclipse influx

 The path of totality runs through multiple major cities that are accustomed to hosting big events — Austin, Dallas, Indianapolis, Cleveland — but it also cuts through states that haven’t seen anything like this for decades.
 Up to 4 million people are estimated to travel to the path of totality, with searches on Airbnb for the eclipse period up over 1,000 percent.

-Stowe, a town of fewer than 800 residents, is normally quiet in April.
+Stowe, a town of just over 5000 residents, is normally quiet in April.
 Chilly, but at the end of the skiing season, hotel occupancy is usually around 30 percent.
 Fall is its busiest season, when tourists flock to the charming New England mountain town for its stunning fall foliage.
 During its most crowded October weekends, hotel occupancy sits at around 85 percent.

 The eclipse is a little different.
 This Sunday night, before Monday’s eclipse, hotel occupancy in Stowe is at 99 per cent.
 Short term rentals are at 90 percent occupancy for Monday, with Stowe one of the most-booked eclipse destinations on Airbnb.